pennlabs/penncoursereview-sdk-python/README.md

 ## API Credentials

 In order to fetch data, the `penncoursereview` client needs your PCR token.
-To help ensure that you never have to worry about committing your credentials and posting them somewhere public, the module will only check for `PCR_AUTH_TOKEN` inside of the current environment.
+To help ensure that nobody ever has to worry about credentials ending up somewhere public, the module check for `PCR_AUTH_TOKEN` inside of the current environment.

+To make your token visible, simply export your token as follows: `export PCR_AUTH_TOKEN="mytoken"`.
+This will make your token available in the current session.
+In order to avoid retyping the above each time, you may want to add that line to `.profile`.

 ## Making Calls